iterative/dvc.org/content/docs/studio/user-guide/connect-custom-gitlab-server.md

 To connect to your self-hosted GitLab server, you will need the following:

 - A URL for your GitLab server.
-This URL should be accessible to Studio.
-That is, it could be a publicly accessible URL.
-Or, if Studio is deployed on-premises in a private network, then it could also be a URL in the same private network.
+This URL should either be publicly accessible, or, if Studio is deployed on-premises in a private network, then it could also be a URL in the same private network so that Studio can access it.
 - A personal access token with the following roles: `api`, `read_user`, `read_repository`.
 If you do not have a personal access token yet, you can create one at